redox-os/website/content/faq.en.md

 ## What is Redox?

-Redox is a microkernel-based, complete, fully-functioning and general-purpose operating system created in 2015, with a focus on safety, freedom, reliability, correctness, and pragmatism.
-Wherever possible, the system components are written in Rust and run in user-space.
+Redox is a complete Unix-like microkernel-based general-purpose operating system created in 2015, with a focus on safety, reliability, correctness, completeness, freedom and pragmatism.
+Wherever possible the system components are written in Rust and run in user-space.

-It aims to be a complete alternative to Linux and BSD.
+We aim to be a complete alternative to Linux and BSD.

 ### Current status

-Redox is in alpha development phase, we implement new features and fix bugs.
+Redox is in alpha development phase, thus we are still implementing new features and fixing bugs.

 Because of this it's not ready for daily usage yet.
 Feel free to test the system until its maturity and **don't store your sensitive data without a proper backup.**